 Shedding light on your medications

-testing in an LIC/FGC environment.
-A low-cost tool with high sensitivity and specificity that requires little training and uses local available reagents is still needed.
+A low-cost tool with high sensitivity and specificity that requires little training and uses local available reagents is still needed

-We developed a point of care tool using properties of light spectroscopy to determine authenticity and quality of medications.
+We developed a point of care tool using properties of light spectroscopy and LED technology to quickly determine authenticity and quality of medications.

-We designed a tool that recognizes the “fingerprint” of each pharmaceutical compound when light is transmitted through an authentic sample at wavelengths in the ultraviolet (UV) light spectrum.
+Our tool recognizes the “fingerprint” of each pharmaceutical compound when light is transmitted through an authentic sample at wavelengths in the ultraviolet (UV) light spectrum.
 This is the wavelength where the active pharmaceutical compound is reactive to light and is called the Baseline Spectral Fingerprint (BSF).
-We then leveraged the BSF through comparative assessment to infer quality of any random field sample and developed an algorithm to compensate for the randomness of field preparation using local sourced reagents.
+We leveraged the BSF & developed an algorithm to compensate for the randomness of field preparation using local sourced reagents.